Bringing people together across

 Kate Smith, Founder

 Kate is a captivating singer and performer, a versatile improviser, a producer and an entrepreneur, a leader and collaborator — a traveler between cultures and art forms.
 At the heart of her practice is the search for connections between people and disciplines.
 That quest has taken her from filming documentaries in Chinese oil fields, to leading choirs for mental health, to performing street theatre in rural Croatia.
 It's also led her to found Curiosa, a new type of company that combines all of her passions - travel, music, arts, and community.

-Kate is a deep believer in the importance of reconnecting mind and body in order to combat alienation from community, others, and the self.
-She is the creator of The Embodied Voice, a comprehensive practice that draws on a range of performance and somatic disciplines; through movement, mindfulness, exploration and play, her workshops seek to remind us of the joy of being alive, creative, and connected.
+Kate is passionate about creating music - and facilitating collective music-making - for voices and bodies in motion, ultimately breaking down divisions between mind-body-voice, self-other-nature.
+She is the creator of The Embodied Voice, a holistic practice that draws on a range of performance and somatic disciplines; through movement, mindfulness, voice and improvisation, her workshops seek to remind us of the joy of being alive, creative, and connected.